 We've compiled a list of graphene stocks to keep an eye on, but the stock market is volatile, and trends can change daily.

 If you're actively trading stocks, staying on top of new industry trends and rising stocks can take a lot of time.
-Here are some of my favorite tools to keep up with trends and get new trading ideas.
+Here are some of my favourite tools to keep up with trends and get new trading ideas.

 - Stock screeners.
 You can use an online stock screener like Finviz or TradingView to see what stocks are making the biggest moves today and narrow your search by industry and market cap.
 Screeners are most beneficial for technical traders who have set criteria in mind for their trades.
 For example, if you're looking for stocks trending today in the graphene industry, you can pull a list of all mid-cap and large-cap stocks for that industry and sort by percent change since opening.